Warning

 Click SAVE.

 Suppose you want your writers to deliver content that is grammatically correct and has no spelling issues.
 You aren't as strict about consistency, but some tips for writing consistently might be helpful.
-In this case, you'd create a Target with the goals Correctness and Consistency, and set Consistency to Recommended.
+In this case, you'd create a style guide with the goals Spelling and Grammar and Consistency, and set Consistency to "recommended."
 Your writers will see the consistency issues, but these issues won't affect the Acrolinx Score.

 The Acrolinx Score is the average of all the goal scores rounded to the nearest whole number.
 For example, suppose that you check a document, open your Scorecard, and see the following scores: